swagger-akka-http/swagger-akka-http/Contributing.md

 before making a change.
 Pull requests will be reviewed anyway but it is not advised to do big Pull Requests without waiting for feedback on an issue.

-Please try to follow similar coding formats to the the existing code.
+Please try to follow similar coding formats to the existing code.
 Tests should be provided.

 Please note we have a code of conduct, please follow it in all your interactions with the project.